pubkey/rxdb/orga/bug-checklist.md

 If you use RxDB in the browser, try different browser and observe if the behavior changes.

-## Different adapters
+## Different storages

-Check if your problem still occurs when you change the adapter of the data storage.
+Check if your problem still occurs when you change the RxStorage of the database.
-If not done before, start trying with the memory adapter.
+If not done before, start trying with the memory storage.

 ## Disable EventReduce